CharleyGui/docs.fr-fr/docs/framework/tools/resgen-exe-resource-file-generator.md

 <a name="Exporting"></a>
 ### <a name="exporting-resources-to-a-resw-file"></a>Exportation de ressources vers un fichier .resw
- Si vous développez une application [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)], il est possible d'utiliser des ressources d'une application de bureau existante.
+ If you're developing a Windows 8.x Store app, you may want to use resources from an existing desktop app.
 Toutefois, les deux genres d'applications prennent en charge différents formats de fichier.
 Dans les applications de bureau, les ressources en texte (.txt ou .restext) ou les fichiers .resx sont compilés en fichiers binaires .resources.
-Dans les applications [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)], les fichiers .resw sont compilés en fichiers binaires PRI (Package Resource Index).
-Il est possible d'utiliser Resgen.exe pour combler ces différences en extrayant les ressources d'un fichier exécutable ou un assembly satellite, puis en les écrivant dans un ou plusieurs fichiers .resw qui peuvent être utilisés lors du développement d'une application [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)].
+In Windows 8.x Store apps, .resw files are compiled into binary package resource index (PRI) files.
+You can use Resgen.exe to bridge this gap by extracting resources from an executable or a satellite assembly and writing them to one or more .resw files that can be used when developing a Windows 8.x Store app.

 > [!IMPORTANT]
-> Visual Studio exécute automatiquement toutes les conversions nécessaires pour incorporer les ressources à une bibliothèque portable dans une application [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)].
-L'utilisation directe de Resgen.exe pour convertir les ressources contenues dans un assembly en un fichier au format .resw format est intéressante uniquement pour les développeurs qui souhaitent développer une application [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] en dehors de Visual Studio.
+> Visual Studio automatically handles all conversions necessary for incorporating the resources in a portable library into a Windows 8.x Store app.
+Using Resgen.exe directly to convert the resources in an assembly to .resw file format is of interest only to developers who want to develop a Windows 8.x Store app outside of Visual Studio.

  La syntaxe pour générer des fichiers .resw depuis un assembly est :